This is the time of the performance appraisal!

 You asked the manager about what should be your goals or what does he want you to improve.
 You should tell him about your personal goals at this moment.

 Every employer loves and wishes to see his employee striving and reaching for his higher goals.
-Your passion towards your profession is reflected in this.
+Your passion for your profession is reflected in this.

 It shows that you have set some personal goals also and that you care about both – the organizational goals as well the personal goals.